 Feathery green foliage lays flat on individual branches and appears somewhat fluffy in the landscape.
 This soft texture comes through visually once nearing mature heights of 40′-60′ H x 20-25′ W.

 It’s quite a drought-tolerant evergreen tree when established.
 Leyland Cypress is considered deer tolerant, as their rapid growth makes it difficult for deer to damage in the long run.
 However, young plants can still fall victim to hungry deer in the winter.
 They are also great for coastal exposure due to their high salt tolerance.

 You can prune this evergreen shrub to maintain the desired size and shape; however, the rapid growth habit makes this somewhat difficult to maintain very structured trimming.

 Plant in Full Sun for best results.

-Water frequently after planting.
-This will help your Leyland Cypress to develop deep roots and allow it to support rapid growth.
+Water your Leyland cypress tree 2-3 times per week after planting.
+This watering schedule will help it to develop deep roots and allow it to support rapid growth.